Are you ready to solve the challenges of space exploration?

 College students interested in becoming InWorld team leaders should complete the InWorld registration.
 Prior to acceptance, the RWIW staff will confirm qualifications and availability.

-These designs were submitted by students during the RealWorld phase of the Challenge.
+These designs were submitted by students during the 2010-11 RealWorld Design Phase.

 HomeContact UsPrivacy PolicySite RequirementsTerms Of Use